dominiksalvet/crypto-addr-extract/readme.md

 ### 3. Walk through dataset

-The dataset is expected to be a directory of any unstructured data (so it must be already uncompressed).
+The dataset is expected to be a directory of unstructured data (so it must be already uncompressed).
 Here is the part, where early optimizations are performed, since when reaching a directory, whose name matches with some in the `ignored_dirs` file, it will be pruned from further file walk.
 All further processing works with filepaths that belong to files (directories are omitted).
 If the currect file of the file walk has a file extension, which is listed in the `ignored_exts` file, it is automatically skipped.

 Once a file is passed through these quick filters, its path is added to a thread-safe queue of files to be processed.
 The number of loaded filepaths for progress monitor is increased.